gdesvignes/pulsar_docker/README.md

 # pulsar_docker
-Builds a docker image for a pulsar analysis packages and few extras on Ubuntu 20.04 LTS.
+Builds a docker image for a pulsar analysis packages and few extras on Ubuntu 22.04 LTS (Jammy Jellyfish).
 Forked from https://github.com/vivekvenkris/pulsar_docker that is itself forked from https://github.com/mserylak/pulsar_docker

 You'll find all pulsar software in /home/psr/software, environment variables are set according to ~/.mysetenv.bash file.